argilla-io/distilabel/docs/sections/how_to_guides/basic/llm/index.md

-# Define LLMs as local models or remote APIs
+# Define LLMs as local or remote models

 ## Working with LLMs